natcap/rangeland_production/README.rst

 Freer, M, A. D Moore, and J. R Donnelly.
 “The GRAZPLAN Animal Biology Model for Sheep and Cattle and the GrazFeed Decision Support Tool.”
 Canberra, ACT Australia: CSIRO Plant Industry, 2012.

 Holland, E. A., Parton, W. J., Detling, J. K., and D.L.
 Coppock.
 "Physiological Responses of Plant Populations to Herbivory and Their Consequences for Ecosystem Nutrient Flow."
 The American Naturalist 140, no. 4 (1992): 685-706. doi:10.1086/285435.

+Kowal, V.A., Jones, S.M., Keesing, F., Allan, B., Schieltz, J., and R. Chaplin-Kramer.
+A coupled forage-grazer model predicts viability of livestock production and wildlife habitat at the regional scale.
+Scientific Repports 9, no. 19957 (2019). doi:10.1038/s41598-019-56470-3

 Parton, W. J., J. M. O. Scurlock, D. S. Ojima, T. G. Gilmanov, R. J. Scholes, D. S. Schimel, T. Kirchner, et al. “Observations and Modeling of Biomass and Soil Organic Matter Dynamics for the Grassland Biome Worldwide.”
 Global Biogeochemical Cycles 7, no. 4 (1993): 785–809. doi:10.1029/93GB02042.